 Those who take part in the Dominican Experience are significantly immersed in the island's culture and live with local families.
 Students experience first-hand the challenges faced by the communities they visit.
-They learn through service, as well as through group activities designed to foster the bridging of two worlds.
+They learn through immersion, as well as through group activities designed to foster the bridging of two worlds.
 Click here to read Mr. Traynor's take on the 2016 Experience as well as the feedback sent to him from a Loyola family.

 For the Montreal Experience, the goal is to create awareness of those with whom we do not often get the chance to spend time, but with whom we share this city.
 By helping out where needed and most importantly interacting with the elderly, the physically or intellectually-challenged, and the less-fortunate around the city, the hope is that students gain an appreciation of who they are, and what they face each day.
 Click here to read what some of the secondary four students thought about their Montreal Experience.